InjectiveLabs/docs/source/includes/_spot.md

 # - Spot
-Includes all the messages related to spot markets.
+Includes all messages related to spot markets.

 ## MsgCreateSpotMarketOrder